 Airbnb Accommodations in the NYC Area

 Our plan to visit New York City was very last minute, and it was around the holidays.
 So hotels (and even hostels) in the areas we wanted to stay were either booked up or outrageously expensive!
 The airfare we purchased was on sale for quite cheap, so we were wanting to keep our accommodations inexpensive as well, since it was an unplanned trip.
-After getting a little frustrated at our options, we decided to check Airbnb.
+After getting a little frustrated at our options, we decided to check Airbnb and get $35 Free towards our stay.

 We plugged in our dates into their website and selected our destination, and indicated whether we had a preference for a private room, shared room, or an entire private residence (in this case, we didn’t have a preference).
 Immediately we were presented with thousands of rental options!
 To help narrow it down, we used the scroll bar to set a minimum and maximum dollar amount.
 From there, we narrowed the search further by location (using the map) & checked out each place — both the photos and the reviews!